jchen9314/DSCI_522_jchen9314_apchiodo/README.md

 | Anthony Chiodo |apchiodo|

 ### Dataset
-The dataset we work on is [Red Wine Quality](https://www.kaggle.com/uciml/red-wine-quality-cortez-et-al-2009) from [Kaggle Dataset](https://www.kaggle.com/datasets).This data set is related to red variants of the Portuguese "Vinho Verde" wine.
+The dataset we work on is [Red Wine Quality](https://www.kaggle.com/uciml/red-wine-quality-cortez-et-al-2009) from [Kaggle Dataset](https://www.kaggle.com/datasets).It contains 1599 red variants of the Portuguese Vinho Verde wine.
+The table below shows the description of 11 physiochemical characteristics of wine and target, which is wine quality which exists as a ranking between 0 and 10.
+The target outputs were determined as the median rank, and were assessed by wine experts.

 ### Project Summary
-To do ...

 ### Usage